-HST Rebate: I recommend inserting a clause in Schedule "A" that clearly states that the new buyer (assignee) accepts the responsibility for the HST rebate that forms part of the original purchase price.
-If the assignee does anything after closing to disqualify himself for this rebate that the builder is owed, then the builder has the right to be compensated by the assignee.
-Assignees disqualify themselves for the HST rebate by selling their units within one year of closing.
-The HST rebate can be as high as $30,000 on a $450,000 condo!
+HST Rebate: I recommend an HST REBATE clause in Schedule "A" that clearly states that the new buyer (assignee) accepts the responsibility for the HST rebate that forms part of the original purchase price.
+If the assignee does anything after closing to disqualify themself for this rebate it is their issue not the Assignor or the Builder's issue.
+Assignees disqualify themselves for the HST REBATE by selling their units within one year of closing.
+The HST REBATE can be as high as $27,000 on a $450,000 condo!
 See Reports

 Why do builders sell pre-construction condos at prices that seem to allow buyers/investors to make a profit by flipping or assigning?

 Pre-construction prices are generally lower than those of existing condominium resales.
 This brings up two obvious questions: 1) Why do developers discount the units for pre-construction buyers? and 2) Why do they sell pre-construction rather than build first?
 The answer to both questions is the same--they want to reach 70% sold to get financing from their lenders.

 The prices are discounted to give buyers the incentive to buy something they can't see, touch or feel.
 Sky and paper are harder to sell than concrete and steel.
 Discounts make the difference.
 Developers sell pre-construction, even at the lower prices, because they must have pre-sales to get their construction loan.
-Lenders may require 50-80% of a project to be sold before construction can begin.
+Lenders require 70-80% of a project to be sold before financing a project.

-Once I have completed flipping the property, assignors have no further responsibility, right?
+Once I have completed assigning the property, assignors have no further responsibility, right?

-Wrong in most cases.
-You are the original buyer of the property and if the second buyer does not complete the purchase, then the developer will then expect the person flipping to close at the original purchase price.
-In this way, it is quite different from selling a piece of property in which you own.
+Wrong.
+You are the original buyer of the property and if the second buyer does not complete the purchase, then the developer will then expect the person assigning to close at the original purchase price.
+In this way, it is quite different from selling property which you own.
 All you own with an assignment is the Purchase Agreement with the Builder.

-I always recommend a good deposit be obtained to protect you (the assignor) from the assignee backing out of the Agreement (just like a resale).
-You would also have the right to sue the Assignee for damages - the extra costs incurred in you now having to close with the builder.
+I always recommend a good deposit (5-10% or more) be obtained to protect you (the assignor) from the assignee backing out of the Agreement (just like a resale).
+You would also have the right to sue the Assignee for damages - the extra costs incurred by you now having to close with the builder.
 We strive to avoid this happening thru disclosure and fairness in our dealings with BOTH parties to the Agreement.

 Are Assignment investments risky?